 Washington State is known for its booming tech industry, natural beauty, and environmentally friendly policies.
 But when it comes to Washington State mental health rankings, statistics show that teens and young adults aren’t getting the care they need.

 As the rate of teen depression rises across the country, Washington State is no exception.
-In its annual survey assessing youth depression statistics, Mental Health America (MHA) found that 12.54 percent of teens and young adults in Washington State suffer from major depression.
-Hence, the survey ranked Washington State at number 37 among the 50 states and the District of Columbia in terms of prevalence of teen depression.
+In its 2019 survey assessing youth depression statistics, Mental Health America (MHA) found that 13 percent of youth ages 12–17 in Washington State suffered from major depression during the past year.
+Hence, the 2019 survey ranked Washington State at number 30 among the 50 states and the District of Columbia in terms of prevalence of teen depression.

-In addition, the report found that a vast majority of these adolescents are not receiving treatment.
-In fact, the MHA survey determined that 62.5 percent of youth with major depression do not receive any Washington State mental health services.
-This number is on par with the national average of youth access to mental healthcare.
+In addition, the report found that a vast majority of adolescents with depression are not receiving treatment.
+In fact, the MHA survey determined that 62 percent of youth with major depression do not receive any Washington State mental health services.

 “Six out of 10 young people [in Washington State] who have depression and who are most at risk of suicidal thoughts, difficulty in school, and difficulty in relationships with others do not get the treatment needed to support them.”